wrafique007/Google_Advanced_Data_Analytics/Certificate/Readme.txt

-This folder contains the certificate from Coursera
+This folder contains the Google certificate from Coursera